 State fees.
 For the years between 2001 and 2013, the average State fee

 for a fee-paying facility was between $35 and $200 per year.

 At the October 25, 2001, Board hearing, the Board approved ARB staff's proposal for amending the Air Toxics "Hot Spots" Fee Regulation for fiscal year 2001-2002.
 Revisions were made to include updated facility data submitted by the local air districts.
 These modifications were made available on November 30, 2001, in a published document and were available on this site for a 15-day public comment period.
 The ARB received no written comments during the 15-day comment period.
 The final package was filed with the Office of Administrative Law (OAL) on April 26, 2002.

-The Staff Report for the proposed amendments to the Fee Regulation, available since September 7, 2001, contained the proposed amendments to the Fee Regulation and the justification for those amendments, the revised regulatory language, and the results of an economic impact analysis of the proposed amendments.
+The Staff Report for the amendments to the Fee Regulation, available since September 7, 2001, contained the proposed amendments to the Fee Regulation and the justification for those amendments, the revised regulatory language, and the results of an economic impact analysis of the proposed amendments.